uclaacm/react-native-course/08-react-anatomy-and-components/README.md

 ```
 Here we introduce `props` (short for properties) which is an input to our `Hello` functional component.
 You can think of `props` as a JavaScript object that holds all the information that makes our functional component work.
 In this case, our `props` object contains the variable `name`

-We can edit our `<Hello/>` tag to now take an input called `name`.
+We can edit our `<Hello/>` tag to now take an attribute called `name`.
 Note how it's spelled exactly the same and in the same case as our new property.
 ```jsx
 <div className="App">
   <p>